MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Demos/Ignite_2025/DLP-1-data-loss-prevention.md

 1. In the new **Content contains** section:

     - Select **Add** > **Sensitive info types**.
-    - In the **Sensitive info types** flyout, search for these classifiers:
+    - In the **Sensitive info types** flyout, search for these sensitive info types:
        - `Credit Card Number`
        - `ABA Routing Number`
        - `SWIFT Code`